 I would suggest you meet with and discuss all of the particulars in private with a practicing family law attorney.
 There will be considerations for both generations to be addressed, including the new father's role in supporting your grandchild as well.

-A non-custodial parent meets a certain judge he's hired to do Renovations on his home a deal is made later on in exchange for some of the work that's being performed he's going to change a custody order for this person in drag out a custody hearing the individual over a year later is still doing...
+A non-custodial parent meets a certain judge he's hired to do Renovations on his home a deal is made later on in exchange for some of the work that's being performed he's going to change a custody order for this person in drag out a custody hearing the individual over a year later is...
 Read more »

 Children who are unwanted by parents and guardians oft end up in state custody.
 Meet with your attorney, either the one who assisted you with the Guardianship, or any other attorney of your choice, to discuss your options.